February 27, 2026

 For the desert, you can go richer and the light will do the rest.
 Deep emerald, burgundy, terracotta, gold, a bold red.
 These colours absolutely glow in golden-hour desert light in a way that pale tones don't.
 A full-length gown with a dramatic skirt that catches the wind is exactly what this setting was made for.
 One practical note: wear sandals or closed shoes for the walk to the spot, then switch to barefoot or something simple once you're on the dunes.
 Sand gets into everything, and arriving at your main shot with sandy shoes is exactly the kind of thing that's easy to avoid.

 For both locations: two outfits is the right number.
 One main look, one backup for variety.
 More than two and you're spending your best light getting changed.
 One great outfit, well chosen, will always give you a better gallery than three rushed ones.
+For a full breakdown of fabrics, colours, and what to avoid for each location, our what to wear for a maternity shoot in Dubai guide goes into much more detail.

 The Best Dubai Locations for Beach and Desert Maternity Photos

 For the desert, Al Qudra and the Lahbab Red Dunes are the two spots used most for professional photography, and it's easy to see why.
 Both have those wide, open dune views with nothing urban in the background.
 Lahbab has slightly richer red and orange tones in the sand, which looks amazing in golden-hour light.
 Al Qudra has a softer, more golden look that works really well if your outfit is already in warm tones.
 Both are about 30 to 45 minutes from central Dubai, so leave extra time for traffic, especially on weekday evenings.
+If you've decided on the desert, our maternity desert photoshoot in Dubai guide covers location choice, what to prepare, and how the session flows from arrival to final shot.

 Beach vs Desert: The Quick Summary